 They’re crucial for a well-balanced diet.

-But as I mention above, the difference is the source of these carbs.
+But as I mentioned above, the difference is the source of these carbs.

 When planning your weekly meal prep make sure you include foods that boost brain performance.